reneey30/Akan-names/README.md

 Author
 Irene Wanjiku

-Description
+Description:

 This project is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

-Live Page
+Live Page:

  https://reneey30.github.io/Akan-names/

-Installation / Setup instruction
+Installation / Setup instruction:

 Open Terminal {Ctrl+Alt+T}

 git clone https://github.com/reneey30/Akan-names.git

 cd Akan-Names

-code . or atom . based on the text editor you have.
+code .

-Technologies Used
+Technologies Used:

 HTML5
 CSS
 JavaScript
 Bootstrap

-Contact Information
+Contact Information:

 If you have any question or contributions, please email me at [irene.njeru@student.moringaschool.com]